cmvgg/docker_tools/test/readme_en.md

 3. Interaction

-The script will prompt you for the project path inside the container (which should be /proyecto), and then generate a vulnerability report in the mounted directory.
+The script generate a vulnerability report in the mounted directory.

 📌 Notes